Wilted Lettuce Salad With Hot Bacon Dressing

-This classic recipe for wilted lettuce with bacon is the perfect way to eat leaf lettuce from the garden.
-The warm bacon dressing is a little sweet, tangy and savory all at once.
+This classic recipe for wilted lettuce with hot bacon dressing is the perfect way to eat leaf lettuce from the garden.
+The bacon dressing is a little sweet, tangy, and savory all at once.
 It’s the perfect mix.

 small plate piled high with wilted lettuce salad with big chunks of bacon and hard boiled egg mixed in.